andrey-yudin-7/JiraAPIFramework/README.md

 <a id="datadriven"></a>
 ### __3.6 Data driven from feature files, external data files__
-Implemented Data driven mechanism to drive data dinamically from Feature files - as from _issueValidations.feature_ file (from src\test\java\features forlder) where we are driven data from Examples for summary, description, comment:
+Implemented Data driven mechanism to drive data dinamically from Feature files - as from [_issueValidations.feature_](https://github.com/andrey-yudin-7/JiraAPIFramework/blob/master/src/test/java/features/issueValidations.feature) file (from src\test\java\features folder) where we are driven data from Examples for summary, description, comment:
 ```
 @AddComment @Regression
 Scenario Outline: Verify add comment functionality is working